Life imprisonment in Turkey: New laws since 2005

-Release of Life Prisoners
+Release of life prisoners

-Life imprisonment does not necessarily require a life prisoner to spend the rest of their life in prison in Turkey.
+Life imprisonment in itself does not necessarily require a life prisoner to spend the rest of their life in prison in Turkey; except in cases of where "aggravated life imprisonment" is given.
 There are two possibilities for release: conditional release (parole) or presidential pardon.

 According to Articles 107 and 108 of the Law on Execution of Sentences and Security Measures (Law No: 5275), life prisoners may be allowed to apply for conditional release, after serving their minimum terms in prison.
 The minimum non-parole terms are stipulated in the same legislation (Law No: 5275).
 According to this piece of legislation, the minimum non-parole term for a life prisoner is 24 years, whereas an aggravated life prisoner can be considered for parole after serving 30 years.
 Prisoners sentenced to aggravated life imprisonment can be paroled after serving at least 36 years, or 40 years if given more than one sentence.
-For those who are convicted of terrorist related offences and sentenced to aggravated life imprisonment, there is no parole, and thus they will spend the rest of their lives in prison unless they are granted the presidential pardon.
+For those who are convicted of terrorist related offences and sentenced to aggravated life imprisonment, there is no parole, and thus they will spend the rest of their lives in prison unless they are granted the presidential pardon; which has been historically rare.
 In Turkey, however, parole is not mandatory, and if rejected, inmates can reapply every three years.
 All other people sentenced to terms of imprisonment can be paroled for good behavior after they serve two-thirds of their sentence, or three-fourths if sentenced in cases of terrorism or sex crimes, in prison.
 However, parole is only possible if the inmate made no violations of prison rules.
 For those sentenced to less than one year in prison, they can be released after serving half the sentence.